duerwuyi/DAT/README.md

-# DistRanger: Distribution-Aware Distributed Database Testing
+# DistRanger: Distribution-Aware Testing for Distributed Databases

-DistRanger is a distributed database testing framework built on top of SQLsmith-style query generation and DDC testing.
-It compares a reference database instance with a distributed database deployment and reports crashes or logic mismatches found during generated SQL execution.
+Distribution-Aware Testing (DAT) is an approach that brings table-level distribution strategies into the DDBMS testing process.
+DAT uses information about how tables are local, replicated, sharded, or co-located to guide SQL query generation and mutation.
+By modeling these distribution strategies explicitly, DAT can generate executable yet diverse queries that exercise distributed query planning, optimization, and execution behavior.

+DistRanger is the implementation of DAT.
+It is designed to test distributed database management systems and uncover bugs specific to the distributed layer, including incorrect query results, crashes, unexpected errors, and unsupported execution patterns.

 ## Repository layout